India

 The towering steeples of Chaturbhuj Temple as seen from Jahangir Mahal, Orchha

-The towering steeples of Chaturbhuj Temple as seen from Jahangir Mahal, Orchha © saiko3p
+The soaring steeples of Chaturbhuj Temple rise dramatically when viewed from Jahangir Mahal, creating a stunning contrast between Rajput and temple architecture. © saiko3p

 The entrance into Orchha goes through the royal gateway called Ganesh Dwar or shahi darwaza.
 Orchha, known in days of old as Osseen, seen from River Betwa, was previously the capital of the State of Orchha